Joint Region Marianas and GovGuam Partner; Host First Cultural Resources Open House

 ASAN, Guam (Jan.
-21, 2022) - Cultural and natural resource specialists from Marine Corps Base Camp Blaz and Naval Facilities Engineering Systems Command Marianas are ready to welcome members of the public to a Cultural Resources Open House held at the new Government of Guam Cultural Repository at the University of Guam in Mangilao, Jan.
+21, 2022) – More than 120 members of the community attended a Cultural Resources Open House held at the new Government of Guam Cultural Repository at the University of Guam (UOG) in Mangilao, Jan.
 19.

 |Date Taken: